NehalSolanki28/NehalSolanki28/README.md

 #### I am Interested in  Web Development and Coding.

 # Nehal Solanki
 I'm Nehal from Daman & Diu , and I am Currently Working on Web Development.
-I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress.
+I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress and PHP.
 I also enjoy UI, UX, and design in general.

 ## Skills :
 * ⚛  ReactJs